for Cold Climate Housing and much more

 By putting up the drywall vertically you create 20% more joints and have to undertake the backbreaking job of applying joint plaster floor to ceiling.
 But you are always working with valleys where you can hide your tape and joint compound, and you stand a better chance of having a seamless job.

-Keywords: Drywall, Installation, Techniques
+Keywords: Installation, Drywall, Techniques

 Article 998